tonioloewald/xinjs-ui/README.md

 If I ever conceive of a need for a version that lets you invert the sort order of multiple non-numerical array elements I'll extend it.

+### scriptTag & styleSheet

+If you need to load an old school javascript library via cdn (both mapboxgl and bodymovin are fine examples) then use these two functions.
+They return promises that resolve `globalThis` when the module in question has loaded.

+Using `scriptTag`:

+    import { scriptTag } from 'xinjs-ui'
+    const { bodyMovin } = await scriptTag('../lottie.min.js')

+    bodymovin.loadAnimation(...)

+Note that `scriptTag` will resolve `globalThis` so it behaves as much like async `import()` as possible.

+Using `styleSheet`:

+    styleSheet('../path/to/style.css')

+This is awaitable, if you care.
+The stylesheet `<link>` will only be inserted _once_.

+As an aside:

+`<bodymovin-player>` is implemented in such a way that if you've preloaded the module (e.g. via a script tag or packaging) it won't load it again, which affords offline use.

+There's no point for `<map-box>` since it won't work without connectivity anyway.

+### trackDrag

+Sometimes you want to track a mouse-drag or touch-drag operation without messing around.
+This is how the resizeable columns in `<data-table>` work.

+Just call `trackDrag(event, (dx, dy, event) => { ... })` and you'll get updates on corresponding events until you return `true` from the event-handler (or, in the case of `touch` events, the last `touch` ends).
+For mouse events, a "tracker" element is thrown up in front of everything for the event.

+For `touch` events, `dx` and `dy` are based on `event.touches[0]`.
+If you want to handle multi-touch or specific touches, handle `event.touches` etc. yourself.